qiboteam/qibo/doc/source/installation.rst

       pip install qibo

-The ``pip`` program will download and install all the required dependencies for QIBO.
+The ``pip`` program will download and install all the required dependencies for Qibo.

 .. note::
-    The ``pip`` packages for linux are compiled with CUDA support, so if your system has a NVIDIA GPU, QIBO will perform calculations on GPU.
+    The ``pip`` packages for linux are compiled with CUDA support, so if your system has a NVIDIA GPU, Qibo will perform calculations on GPU.

 .. _installing-from-source: